The Quran does not simply repeat its prophets. It redistributes them.

 One surah deploys the full drama where truth shatters spectacle.
 The other enters the prophet’s interior before the drama begins.

-David and Solomon rediscipline the throne
+David (peace be upon him) and Solomon (peace be upon them) rediscipline the throne

 ﴿وَقَتَلَ دَاوُودُ جَالُوتَ وَآتَاهُ اللَّهُ الْمُلْكَ وَالْحِكْمَةَ﴾